I Am Canadian: "The Rant"

 It was performed by Nova Scotian/Canadian actor Jeff Douglas and directed by an American, Kevin Donovan, but written by a Canadian, Glen Hunt.
 The commercial won local, national and international success.

-The ad was tested live in front of movie goers in theatres in Ottawa and deemed successfully enough to run on-air.
+The ad was tested live in front of movie goers in theatres in Ottawa and deemed successful enough to run on-air.

 It was the work of the public relations agency Thornley Fallis together with Molson that helped garner local, national and International awards.
-Director, Kelly Swinney(Donovan),and team successfully won the Canadian Public Relations award, the national Gold Quill award & the prestigious International Public Relations award in 2001.
+Director Kelly Swinney(Donovan) and team won the Canadian Public Relations award, the national Gold Quill award and the International Public Relations award in 2001.

-In addition to the commercial “Joe Canada” as he was called did a cross rogue tour on Canada Day crossing the Nation in 26 hours and visiting Provinces to recite the rant.
-Beginning in Newfoundland and ending in Vancouver.

 In 2002, John Robert Colombo included the Rant in the Penguin Treasury of Popular Canadian Poems and Songs.
 Colombo acknowledged that it was unusual to include the text of a beer commercial in a poetry collection, but emphasized that "the open-minded reader will respond to the power of the words that express a human need to affirm an identity in the face of ignorance and indifference," and compared it to the works of Christopher Smart, Ebenezer Elliot, and Vachel Lindsay.